Juice Rap News: Brian Washington (Brain Washing)

 Fictional news reporter for "MSMBS" (which is an acronym for Mainstream Media Bullshit and also similar to MSNBC), portraying mainstream American news reporters in a satirical manner.

 William De Berg

 William De Berg (Bill De Berg – Bilderberg) is a shady businessman who takes advantage of the situation to capitalise.
 He represents the international business elite colluding to control government policies and legal systems.
 He also represents the Illuminati and the New World Order.
 Bill de Berg filled in for Robert Foster and hosted Episode 36, about the 2016 US Presidential Election.

 Cameo appearances

 Julian Assange

 Julian Assange appeared in Rap News Number 5 only a few weeks before the "Cablegate" story broke in December 2010.
 Later, in Episode 20, Assange gets a "makeover" by Ken Oathcarn, donning a mullet wig, singing John Farnham's "You're the Voice" recorded in the Ecuadorian Embassy in London.

 Noam Chomsky

 Linguist and political writer Noam Chomsky appeared in Rap News 10.
-Chomsky's segment was recorded whilst he was visiting Australia to collect the 2011 City of Sydney Peace Prize.